-Why your engineering ladder doesn't matter, but your foundation does.
+Why your engineering ladder doesn't really matter, but team buy in does.

 I’ve seen and been a part of many engineering ladder revamps.
 I've seen some great frameworks fall flat and seen some simplistic ladders work well.
-A good ladder is not one that looks good, but one used by your team and trusted by the org as a whole.
+A good ladder is not one that looks good or covers every edge case, but one that is used by your team and trusted by the org as a whole.
 The ladders above don't look great, but they are critical to our fishing industry.
 How do you make sure your ladder gets used and has support?